-Early responses to the emergence of NPS (including the UK up until the Psychoactive Substances Act comes into force) tended to consist of a lengthy process of adding the newly identified substance to the list of already prohibited drugs.
-Ketamine was a very early NPS to emerge onto the global market and so was quite easily added to many national schedules already in existence.
+Early responses to the emergence of NPS involved a lengthy process of adding the newlyidentified substance to the list of already prohibited drugs.
+Ketamine was a very early NPS to emerge onto the global market, and so was quite easily added to many national schedules already in existence.
 In the United Kingdom, it was labelled a Class C drug on 1 January 2006, and moved to Class B on 12 February 2014 (50).
 At the time, this was seen by most people as a relatively effective method of reducing some of the harms associated with ketamine abuse.

-Despite the fact that ketamine continued be a very popular drug in many of the places where it was banned, its immediate availability diminished, and its use is thought to have declined in response to the change in the law - especially in the USA25.
-In the UK, there has been a decrease since 2008-2012 in prevalence of ketamine use in England and Wales among both the adult population as a whole and among young adults (see figure 2).
+Despite the fact that ketamine continued to be a very popular drug in many of the places where it was banned, its immediate availability diminished, and its use is thought to have declined in response to the change in the law - especially in the USA.25 In the UK, there has been a decrease since 2008-2012 in prevalence of ketamine-use in England and Wales among both the adult population as a whole and among young adults (see figure 2).
 However, there has been an increase in the number of people seeking treatment for ketamine in the past 6 years (1, 19, 52, 53, 54).